Welcome to the ARISE High School

-ARISE High School is hiring for experienced and credentialed teachers and a Director of Curriculum and Instruciton who are interested in joining an existing crew of dedicated and experienced educators, students, parent and community leaders who struggle together to help create a more just, healthy, and equitable society.
-CLICK HERE to see the job postings.
-Otherwise, you can download these documents:
+ARISE High School is starting recruitment for the 2015-16 school year.
+We are looking for experienced and credentialed teachers as well as an Assistant Principal.
+We are seeking people interested in joining an existing crew of dedicated and experienced educators, students, parent and community leaders who struggle together to help create a more just, healthy, and equitable society.
+CLICK HERE to see the teacher job postings.

 CELEBRATING OUR STUDENTS:

 This past semester, the Student Leadership, Ethnic Studies, and Government classes partnered with Generation Citizen on Youth Participatory Action Research projects.
 Their work culminated into a Civics Day, which was held at San Francisco’s City Hall on May 9, 2014.
 Two of the student research teams that went won awards: The Grassroots Change Award and the Systemic Impact Award.
 The Ethnic Studies team presented their work around the topic of Gentrification and the Youth Leadership team presented on Stress in our community.
 Please help me in not only congratulating these students who represented ARISE well, but all the students who partnered with Generation Citizen: Elizabeth Ramirez, Claudia Tapia, Alberto Corona, and Rachel Arauz.

 Please support ARISE by joining us in our first annual ARISE Up Benefit Concert that will be held on May 20th at the Lakeside Theater in Oakland.
 For more information and ticket sales visit our page here.